Technica-Corporation/Tegra-Docker/README.md

 ### Kernel Configuration
 Based on the information in this thread on the TX-2 development board, [Docker on the TX2](https://devtalk.nvidia.com/default/topic/1000224/jetson-tx2/docker-on-the-tx2/), we were able to get Docker running on the TX-2.

 There are multiple ways to compile the kernel and if you have never done this before it can be intimidating, but it isn't too difficult.
 If you want to compile the kernel on the TX-2 device then you can follow these instructions: [buildJetsonTX2Kernel](https://github.com/jetsonhacks/buildJetsonTX2Kernel).
 Just make sure to use this custom [config](https://github.com/frankjoshua/buildJetsonTX2Kernel/blob/master/docker_config/config) file so that it will enable the Docker options in the kernel.

-We took this a little further and enabled more options as we were also trying to get LXC and LXD to run on the TX-2.
-There are additional parameters needed to enable these to work.
-This updated kernel configuration is available in kernel_config/config.
-Using this kernel and loading on the TX-2 will pass all checks in the lxc-checkconfig script.
-We have not taken the time to properly get LXC or LXD working on the TX-2 but this should be a good first step is someone that needs this.
+Just note that this is for the older kernel present in JetPack 3.0, so some of the instruction below would need to be adjusted accordingly.

 We did not compile on the TX-2 but rather chose to cross compile our kernel from another Linux host.
 NVIDIA recommends that you use Ubuntu 14.04 for this, but we were successfully able to run using Ubuntu 16.04.

 #### Kernel Compilation